Enhance Stability with Comprehensive Non-Functional Testing

 • Logging Information: Ability to capture detailed logs for analysis.

-• Integration: Compatibility with development frameworks like Jenkins.
+• Integration: Compatibility with development frameworks, such as Jenkins.

-• Security Certification: Look for compliance certifications like SOC2.
+• Security Certification: Look for compliance certifications, such as SOC 2.

 • Reporting Capabilities: Real-time dashboards for insights.